 - Performance MBA – This program is 36 credits in length and designed for recent graduates and new professionals.
-Students graduate from the program with strong problem-solving, decision-making, and teambuilding skills.
+Students graduate from the program with strong problem-solving, decision-making, and team-building skills.
 The program offers some concentrations, and students can choose to pursue it online, on campus, or as a combination of both.
 Please see above under “Campus MBA Programs – Bellevue University” for coursework information and concentration information.

 - Strategic MBA – Bellevue’s Strategic MBA is also 36 credit hours in length, but it is designed for executives, senior leaders, and entrepreneurs who have seasoned business experience.
-Students graduate from the program with the ability to analyze market conditions, challenge competitors, enhance customer value, and more.
+Students graduate from the program to analyze market conditions, challenge competitors, enhance customer value, and more.
 Concentrations are offered in Analytics, Creativity, and Organizational Development.

 Applicants are required to submit an accredited undergraduate degree with a GPA of at least 2.5 based on the last 60 credits.
 No work experience and no GMAT score are required.

-Strategic MBA Standard Courses (27 Credits) – Analytical and Creative Problem Solving in Business, Changing of Business: Entrance, Innovation, and Exit Strategies, Foundations of Accounting and Financing of Business, Foundations of Business Culture, People, and Human Capital, Foundations of Capitalism, Markets, and Systems in Business, Financing, Reporting, and Sustain a Business, Marking the Business, Managing and Leading a Business, and Operating a Business.
+Strategic MBA Standard Courses (27 Credits) – Analytical and Creative Problem-Solving in Business, Changing of Business: Entrance, Innovation, and Exit Strategies, Foundations of Accounting and Financing of Business, Foundations of Business Culture, People, and Human Capital, Foundations of Capitalism, Markets, and Systems in Business, Financing, Reporting, and Sustain a Business, Marking the Business, Managing and Leading a Business, and Operating a Business.

 Program Concentrations and Specialization Options